1877 Louisville Grays scandal: Scandal

 After the games of August 13, 1877, the Grays were in first place by four games over St. Louis and 4.5 over the Boston Red Caps, with a record of 27 wins and 13 losses, and with some 20 games left to play.
 They then commenced a nine-game winless streak (including one tie) and eventually lost the championship to Boston.
 They won six out of their last seven, making their season record of 35-25 look reasonably respectable, but those wins came after Boston had clinched the pennant, having won 20 of their final 21 games.
 Louisville finished second, seven games behind Boston.
+While the historians covering the scandal generally believed the Grays sold the pennant to gamblers, more recent analysis has concluded that was not the case.

 Club president Charles E. Chase received telegrams informing him of suspicious gambling activity involving the team.
 He started an investigation, and Devlin and Hall confessed to throwing several exhibition games late in the season, with Devlin receiving up to $100 per game.
 On October 4, the entire team was gathered, and Chase demanded that they turn over their telegrams.
 Every player except Craver complied, and the telegrams showed that Devlin, Hall and Nichols had thrown games.
 On October 30, Craver, Devlin, Hall and Nichols were expelled from the club, and on December 4, the NL banned them from professional baseball for the rest of their lives.